This blog may contain affiliate links. Read our disclosure policy for more info.

 If visiting Valparaiso isn’t already part of your Chile travel plans then you might consider taking a day trip from Santiago.
 On a full-day tour, you can explore Chile’s most colorful seaside city.
 The city center of Valparaiso is a UNESCO World Heritage site and the buildings are all painted colorfully and covered with street art.

 If you have more time, I recommend spending a night or two in Valparaiso to really experience this vibrant touristic city.
-Be sure to check out our blog Where to Stay in Valparaiso!
+There are tons of things to do in Valparaiso to keep you busy.
+Be sure to check out our blog to find out where to stay in Valparaiso!

 Full-day Winery and Vineyard Tours